merge-api/merge-ats-javascript/docs/AttachmentsApi.md

 let apiInstance = new MergeAtsApi.AttachmentsApi();
 let xAccountToken = "xAccountToken_example"; // String | Token identifying the end user.
+let opts = {
-let remoteUserId = "remoteUserId_example"; // String | The ID of the RemoteUser deleting the resource.
-This can be found in the ID field (not remote_id) in the RemoteUser table. let opts = {
+  'remoteUserId': "remoteUserId_example", // String | The ID of the RemoteUser modifying the resource.
+This can be found in the ID field (not remote_id) in the RemoteUser table.
   'runAsync': true, // Boolean | Whether or not third-party updates should be run asynchronously.
   'attachmentRequest': new MergeAtsApi.AttachmentRequest() // AttachmentRequest |
 };
-apiInstance.attachmentsCreate(xAccountToken, remoteUserId, opts, (error, data, response) => {
+apiInstance.attachmentsCreate(xAccountToken, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {